CMTS is NATA-accredited and licensed by the NSW Resources Regulator to carry out raw diesel exhaust gas and particulate analysis.

 Targeted engine maintenance can drastically reduce diesel engine emissions, but workshop employees must have the tools to reliably identify high emitters and to validate the effectiveness of emissions-related maintenance.

-The analysis and reporting is undertaken in strict accordance with the NSW regulations on the monitoring of diesel engine pollutants.
-We have a fleet of fully equipped mobile laboratories to enable the work to be carried out onsite, providing timely and accurate analysis for the following components:
+The analysis and reporting is undertaken in strict accordance with NSW regulations on the monitoring of diesel engine pollutants.
+Our fleet of fully equipped mobile laboratories enable the work to be carried out onsite, providing timely and accurate analysis for the following components:

 The key features of the diesel engine testing services include: